Adapting aloha: Virus forces changes to Hawaii customs

-WAIANAE, Hawaii (AP) — Glen Kila has long greeted people in the traditional Native Hawaiian way.
+WAIANAE, Hawaii — Glen Kila has long greeted people in the traditional Native Hawaiian way.

 Foreheads touching, he breathes in the person’s ha, or breath.